-System z10, System z9, and zSeries 990 and 890 servers provide a logical channel subsystem (LCSS) structure, which allows the definition of more than one channel subsystem, providing channel-path and subchannel controls for configuring channel-subsystem images.
+The logical channel subsystem (LCSS) structure on the server allows the definition of more than one channel subsystem, providing channel-path and subchannel controls for configuring channel-subsystem images.
 Each channel-subsystem image can be configured with up to 256 channel paths, and each logical partition has access to one channel-subsystem image. z/VM dynamic-I/O configuration allows channel paths, control units, and devices to be dynamically added, changed, and deleted in multiple LCSSs when z/VM is running on a server with the applicable hardware support.